mozmeao/infra/apps/mdn/utils/efs_backup/README.md

 **NOTE** `access_key` and `secret_key` values MUST be encoded with the `base64` utility.

-### TODO: turn this into a deployment w/ crontask

-Next, create a deployment.
+Next, create a deployment for testing:

 `mdn-backup.yaml`: